Farmland Ownership and Tenure

 Trends and patterns in the ownership of agricultural land are of perennial interest to all involved with the farm sector.
 Farmland tenure, which broadly refers to the institutions governing the control and use of farmland, shapes many farm decisions, including those related to production, conservation, and succession planning.
 Given the relatively advanced age of many farmers, both tenure and ownership can also have important implications for access to land, an issue that is particularly salient for new and beginning farmers.

-A majority of U.S. land in farms is owner-operated—just over 60 percent, according to the 2017 Census of Agriculture.
-The national share of farmland that is owner-operated has been relatively stable over the past 50 years, with a noticeable decline during the farm crisis of the 1980s.
+A majority of U.S. land in farms is owner-operated—just over 60 percent, according to the 2022 Census of Agriculture.
+The national share of farmland that is owner-operated has been relatively stable over the past 50 years, with a noticeable decline during the farm financial crisis of the 1980s.
+Higher rates of farmland rental are reported in the Mississippi Delta region, as well as the Corn Belt and the Northern Plains.

 In 2016, USDA's Economic Research Service published a comprehensive study of farmland ownership, tenure, and transfer in U.S. agriculture.
 The study provides both a descriptive baseline analysis of land ownership and a more detailed look at several aspects of land tenure, including non-operator landlords, rental agreements, the acquisition and transfer of land, and how decisionmaking is shared by landlords and their tenants.
 The analysis is primarily derived from the results of the 2014 Tenure, Ownership, and Transition of Agricultural Land (TOTAL) survey, which was administered by USDA’s ERS and National Agricultural Statistics Service (NASS) as part of a special followup to the 2012 Census of Agriculture to collect data from the owners and operators of agricultural land.
 For the ERS report and related interactive charts, see: